catid/tonk/README.md

 Tonk.h provides a simple C API for a powerful, multithreaded network engine.
 The Tonk network engine transports message data over the Internet using a custom protocol over UDP/IP sockets.
+Like TCP, Tonk delivers data reliably and in-order.
+The main improvement over TCP is that data sent with Tonk arrives with much less latency due to congestion control and head-of-line blocking issues.

 #### Tonk is experimental: It's only been unit tested and hasn't been used for any major projects yet.
 There are probably bugs to fix.
 It currently only builds for Linux and Windows targets right now.